balabolau/AITranscription/README.md

    ```

 3. **Launch the Backend API:**
-   From the project root, start the FastAPI server (for example, with uvicorn):
+   From the project root, start the FastAPI server (e.g., with uvicorn):
    ```bash
    uvicorn main:app
    ```